Relief of Douglas MacArthur: Apolitical military

-Another American tradition is that of an apolitical military, although this custom was of more recent origin, dating back only to the period after the American Civil War.
+Another American tradition is that of an apolitical military.
+This custom was of more recent origin, dating back only to the period after the American Civil War.
 Few officers voted in the 19th century, but not so much from a lack of interest in politics as because frequently moving from state to state and living on Federal land effectively disenfranchised them under the laws of many states and/or made it impractical for them to vote at a time when casting a ballot in person on Election Day was the only way to vote.
 It was only under General of the Army William T. Sherman, the Commanding General of the United States Army from 1869 to 1883, who hated politics, that the custom of an apolitical military became firmly established.

 Nor, unlike their European counterparts, did American generals and admirals have influence on or involvement in foreign policy; but mainly because in the frontier Army of MacArthur's youth, there was no requirement to do so.
 This began to change after the Spanish–American War, when American military forces started to be deployed overseas in the Pacific, Asia and the Caribbean for extended periods of time.

 The concept of the theater of war developed during World War II.
 At such a senior level of command, military and political issues tended to merge.
 As theater commander in the Southwest Pacific, MacArthur had been accountable to the Australian government as well as his own, making him, in President Roosevelt's words to him, "an ambassador as well as Supreme Commander".
-MacArthur's less than wholehearted support for the "Europe first" strategy was apt to cause annoyance in Washington when the chain of command was bypassed by MacArthur through the Prime Minister of Australia, John Curtin.
+MacArthur was known for less than wholehearted support for the "Europe first" strategy and was criticized in Washington for bypassing usual communication channels through the prime minister of Australia, John Curtin.

 General Marshall expressed this conflict in his testimony before the Senate:

 Powers of the President

 In The Federalist Papers, Alexander Hamilton argued that:

 But on 26 June 1950, Truman sent the armed forces into Korea without any such Congressional mandate.
 The subsequent United Nations Security Council resolution authorized military assistance to South Korea, but the United Nations Participation Act laid down that:

 The Congressional inquiry triggered by MacArthur's relief ruled that Truman's actions violated both constitutional and statutory requirements.
-While presidents had in the past used extra-legal military force, this was in "fights with pirates, landings of small naval contingents on barbarous or semi-barbarous coasts, the dispatch of small bodies of troops to chase bandits or cattle rustlers across the Mexican border, and the like".
+Although presidents had in the past used extra-legal military force, this was in "fights with pirates, landings of small naval contingents on barbarous or semi-barbarous coasts, the dispatch of small bodies of troops to chase bandits or cattle rustlers across the Mexican border, and the like".
 Congressman Vito Marcantonio, who opposed the war in Korea, argued that "when we agreed to the United Nations Charter we never agreed to supplant our Constitution with the United Nations Charter.
 The power to declare and make war is vested in the representatives of the people, in the Congress of the United States."

 Senator William F. Knowland noted that: